 Subscribe to About Us email updates.

 Womenshealth.gov and girlshealth.gov are free services of the U.S. Department of Health and Human Services.
 They provide reliable, accurate, commercial-free information on the health of women and girls.
-These websites cover more than 800 topics, on issues ranging from adolescent health to reproductive health to healthy aging.
+These websites cover a wide variety of women's and girls' health topics, ranging from adolescent health to reproductive health to healthy aging.

 Regardless of the way you use their services, you'll get:

 Womenshealth.gov and girlshealth.gov are sponsored by the federal government with your tax dollars.
 They don't represent any special commercial interests.
 They don't allow advertisements on their site.
 They don't try to sell you products, magazines, or anything else.
 They screen all health information for accuracy before it ever appears on their websites or in their publications.
 Their information and referral specialists are trained to help you, whether it's referring you to the right organization, mailing you free information, or even coaching new moms on how to breastfeed their infants.
 Womenshealth.gov and girlshealth.gov exist to help you and your loved ones get the reliable and accurate health information you need to get, or stay, healthy.

 Content last updated: October 27, 2010.